Ragweed season is here. If you find yourself dealing with some new food allergies it may be oral allergy syndrome. Learn how to stop the symptoms.

 If you are experiencing allergies right now you are likely one of the 10-30% of Americans that suffer from hay fever, or allergic rhinitis.
 And of the most common causes of hay fever during fall is ragweed.

-Ragweed is very common in Oklahoma and the Oklahoma Allergy and Asthma Clinic has been showing a rise in the pollen counts lately.
+Ragweed is very common in Oklahoma and the Oklahoma Allergy and Asthma Clinic have been showing a rise in the pollen counts lately.

 Symptoms of hay fever include-